Collateral Damage: Why the Cost of a Bad Hire Is Much More Expensive than You Think

 Internally, lost confidence translates into lower employee engagement.
 In some instances, that loss of engagement may make your best people want to pick up and go somewhere else.
 A revolving door—where bad hires are coming in and top talent is on its way out—will tarnish your brand as an employer.

 Unfortunately, the consequences do not stop at eroding engagement and employer brand.
-Bad hires also dramatically undermine your organisation’s productivity.
+Bad hires also dramatically undermine your organization’s productivity.